 Chase Freedom is a great cash back credit card that allows you to earn up to 5% cash back on rotating categories each quarter.
-The Chase Freedom 2019 Categories for the first quarter have now been published, so you can begin planning next year’s expenditures.
+The Chase Freedom 2019 Categories for the second quarter are now active, so you can begin earning cashback on your expenditures.

 I like these types of cards, because they make it easy to score savings on things that may not ordinarily lend themselves to coupons.

 For Chase Freedom, you can also opt to earn Chase points — if you hold Chase Sapphire Preferred (read my full review of this card) or Chase Sapphire Reserve (read my full review of this card) — instead of cashback, which can be used for free travel.

 Who doesn’t want cash back or free travel?!

 Chase Freedom Categories 2019: Quarter 3, July-September (Active!)